cysouw/diathesis/text/c01_introduction.md

 There are a few examples of diatheses that look like stacks of two diatheses, but on closer inspection it turns out that the intermediate construction does not exist.
 A few major examples of such ~~fixed stacks~~ are exemplified below.

 There is an infamous anticausative diathesis that needs a reflexive pronoun, which is attested for a large, but restricted group of verbs like *schließen* 'to close' [@Next a,b], see [@sec:reflexive-anticausative].
 A completely different group of verbs also has an anticausative diathesis with a reflexive pronoun, but only with an additional evaluative adverbial.
 This is for example attested with *verkaufen* 'to sell' [@Next c,d], see [@sec:adverbial-reflexive-transitive-anticausative].
 In this case, the diathesis is marked by both the reflexive pronoun and the presence of an adverbial, and neither is possible without the other.
-Such a combination of two obligatorily co-occuring formal marking strategies is called a ~~fixed stack~~.
+Such a combination of two obligatorily co-occurring formal marking strategies is called a ~~fixed stack~~.

 :::ex
 a.
 Ich schließe die Tür.